OrangeKami/T3A2-A/README.md

   - As Sarah, Digital Designer, I want to be able to view my project history, so I don't need to remember each project detail that I created.

+  Acceptance Criteria

+  - "I'm a busy person and can't always remember what I did for my projects after several days later.
+I'd love to be able to review all the projects that I created before." - Sarah

 - **_Users as Managers_**

 User Story 7